-At September 30, 2020, our pro forma net tangible book value was \$2,086,140, or approximately \$0.23 per share, after giving effect to the mandatory conversion in connection with this offering of our outstanding preferred stock and the convertible notes issued by our majority-owned subsidiary (at the initial public offering price in this offering of \$17.00 per unit and based on \$5,133,706 of principal and zero accrued interest outstanding as of September 30, 2020).
+At September 30, 2020, our pro forma net tangible book value was \$2,086,140, or approximately \$0.18 per share, after giving effect to the mandatory conversion in connection with this offering of our outstanding preferred stock and the convertible notes issued by our majority-owned subsidiary (assuming a public offering price in this offering of \$17.00 and based on \$5,133,706 of principal and zero accrued interest outstanding as of September 30, 2020).

-After giving further effect to the sale of all 1,270,589 units (and the shares of common stock thereunder) at the initial public offering price of \$17.00 per unit, and after deducting the underwriting discounts and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at September 30, 2020 would have been approximately \$19,594,527 or \$1.88 per share, representing an immediate increase in net tangible book value of \$1.65 per share to our existing stockholders and an immediate dilution of \$15.12 per share to new investors.
+After giving further effect to the sale of all 1,176,471 units (and the shares of common stock thereunder) at an assumed public offering price of \$17.00 per Unit, and after deducting the underwriting discounts and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at September 30, 2020 would have been approximately \$18,122,527 or \$1.40 per share, representing an immediate increase in net tangible book value of \$1.22 per share to our existing stockholders and an immediate dilution of \$15.60 per share to new investors.